Man accused of shooting Lady Gaga’s dog walker mistakenly released - NewsBreak

 The pop singer’s dog walker was shot while walking three of her dogs in Hollywood on Feb.
 25, 2021.

 Multiple people were involved in the attack, according to authorities.
 A car had pulled up to the dog walker near Sunset Boulevard that evening and two men jumped out.
 Jackson is the one accused of firing the single shot that landed the victim in the hospital before they got away with two dogs, the Associated Press reported.
-The third dog had run off.Selling your home?
-The best time of year to list is coming soon, reports find
+The third dog had run off.Kanawha-Charleston humane officer named Unsung Hero

 A woman identified as Jennifer McBride later returned the two dogs unharmed to an L.A. police station.
 She turned out to be in a relationship with the father of one of the suspects, who was identified as Harold White.
 Both the father and McBride were charged with accessory after the fact to attempted murder, according to the DA.